rogerlward/ossummit2015HOL/README.md

 cf --help
 ```

+##Samples and General Directions

+Each directory is in a separate sub-directory. ***Ensure that you're in the sub-directory when you're working on a particular exercise and you're issuing the CLI commands from the subdirectory pertaining to the exercise.***

+We've provided a number of samples.
+The **instructions will refer to the PCF-demo sample application** but they can be applied to the Node app. or other apps as well.

 ##Recommended Exercises - User Related

 It is recommended that you run through these exercises sequentially since they are progressive with some dependencies.
 Each exercise should take about 5-10 mins. to complete.